pilwon/ultimate-seed/README.md

 ## Contributing to the Project

-  Please send your [Pull Requests](https://help.github.com/articles/using-pull-requests) to the `dev` branch.
+  We welcome your [pull requests](https://help.github.com/articles/using-pull-requests) to the `dev` branch.

 ## Credits